FAMILIES - MILLER

 Excerpts, of any work, are highly subjective.
 What should be chosen?
 What should be omitted?

-The L. A. Miller diary excerpts, chosen for their presumed interest to persons who remember Darrtown during the mid-20th century, are available through the links below.
+Chosen for their presumed interest to persons who seek information about life in and around Darrtown during the mid-20th century, the L. A. Miller diary excerpts are available through the links below.